NitinReddyKamsani/CRM/README.md

 ** Custom links

--> genereates a personalized link for the object by utilizing the button,link and action functionality.
+-> generates a personalized link for the object by utilizing the button,link and action functionality.
 -> you cam add these custom links to the details page of the record page layout.